robottaway/k8s-aws-terraform-ansible/README.md

 ## Configuring Terraform

-Terraform expects some variables to define your working environment:
+Terraform requires some variables be defined:

 - `control_cidr`: Instances will accept traffic from only this CDIR. e.g. `123.45.67.89/32` (mandatory).
 Use your laptops public IP.
-- `default_keypair_public_key`: Valid public key corresponding to the Identity you will use to SSH into VMs. e.g. `"ssh-rsa AAA....xyz"` (mandatory)
+- `default_keypair_public_key`: see AWS Credentials section on generating this if needed
+- `default_keypair_name`: name of EC2 keypair

 **Note that Instances and Kubernetes API will be accessible only from the "control IP"**.
 If you fail to set it correctly, you will not be able to SSH into machines or run Ansible playbooks.

 You may optionally redefine:

-- `default_keypair_name`: Fill in name you used when setting up key pair above (Default: "k8s-not-the-hardest-way")
+- `default_keypair_name`: Fill in name you used when setting up key pair above (Default: "k8s-sandbox")
 - `vpc_name`: VPC Name.
 Must be unique in the AWS Account (Default: "kubernetes")
 - `elb_name`: ELB Name for Kubernetes API.
 Can only contain characters valid for DNS names.
 Must be unique in the AWS Account (Default: "kubernetes")
 - `owner`: `Owner` tag added to all AWS resources.
 Can be used to filter.